-The human mind emerges from extremely complex biological activity across a many-layered system, involving neurotransmitters, hormones, genes, neurons, synapses, cerebrospinal networks, the cortex, the enteric [gut] nervous system, attention, perception, memory, action, motivation, emotion, language, reasoning, imagination, intuition, consciousness, the self, and many other components.
+The human mind emerges from extremely complex biological activity, across a many-layered system, involving neurotransmitters, hormones, genes, neurons, synapses, cerebrospinal networks, the cortex, the enteric [gut] nervous system, attention, perception, memory, action, motivation, emotion, language, reasoning, imagination, intuition, consciousness, the self, and many other components.

 Interactions between these many layers, as well as between these layers and the environment (chemicals, signals, cellular structures, symbols, materials, actions, people, society, norms, culture...), constantly changes the mind.
 Feedback systems, both between the layers and the rapidly changing interactions, create many more layers of complexity.
-Further, any attempt to study the mind requires the mind to understand itself, which creates a recursive process that changes the complex activity that is the mind.
+Further, any attempt to study the mind creates formal models of the mind and related understanding, which creates a recursive process that changes the complex activity that is the mind.